ROCm/ROCmValidationSuite/docs/ug1main.md

 2) **Packages installation check** — triggered when `rpmpackagelist` or `debpackagelist` is present.
 Checks whether the listed packages are installed.

-Note: the `device` key is ignored by RCQT; checks are platform-wide.

 This feature is used to check installed packages on the system.
 It provides checks for installed packages and the currently available package versions, if